 In Iron Mountain's secure, underground environment, where temperatures are stabilized at -20 degrees celsius, Corbis expects the Betton collection to remain preserved nearly unchanged for thousands of years.

 The partnership that was created with Iron Mountain enables us to achieve that.
 Many of the images in this vault are not scanned, so Corbis staff locates the images and Iron Mountain provides imaging services and scans them.
 Iron Mountain has built digital studios within its facilities to provide image, audio, and film restoration services to client in the entertainment industry as well as to music labels, museums, and academic institutions.
-With state-of-the-art mastering suites, digital imaging specialist, film preservationists, and one of the largest collections of vintage media players in the world, Iron Mountain helps to digitize and restore content.
+With state-of-the-art mastering suites, digital imaging specialist, film preservationists, and one of the largest collections of vintage media players in the world, Iron Mountain helps to digitize and restore content without priceless original media ever leaving the protection of its secure facilities.
+Future proof your archive with Iron Mountain.